Danish Kringle Recipe

-This kringle recipe is brought to you from the middle of Nowhere, Wisconsin.
-If you’re not familiar our state or never been here, there are a few essentials that every good cheesehead is familar with.
+This Danish kringle recipe is brought to you from the middle of Nowhere, Wisconsin.
+If you’re not familiar with our state or never been here, there are a few essentials that every good cheesehead is familiar with.

-There is so much that I love about Wisconsin, aside from the winters.
-The people are abnormally friendly, summertime is heavenly, and this state has its own official pastry, the Danish kringle.
-Seriously, my kind of place.
+There is so much I love about Wisconsin, aside from the winters.
+The people are abnormally friendly, summertime is heavenly, and then there is the Wisconsin kringle.
+(It is the state’s official pastry, thanks to the original Racine kringle.)

 It is made with layers of buttery dough.
 The end result is a sweet and flaky pastry filled with a nut or fruit filling and topped with a frosting or drizzled icing.

 This kringle recipe is part of the Danish concept of Hygge (pronounced hue-guh not hoo-gah).
 It’s all about a state of comfort and coziness.
-This kringle is as hygge as it gets!
+A Racine kringle is as hygge as it gets!

-This flaky pastry is mostly butter and flour.
-And of course any good Wisconsin dessert is usually loaded with sugar.
+Our kringle recipe starts with a flaky pastry that is mostly butter and flour.
+And, of course, any good Wisconsin dessert is usually loaded with sugar.
 That’s just how we roll in these parts.

-We’ve jazzed this Danish kringle recipe up a bit, but you can make them as simple as you like.
+We’ve jazzed this Danish kringle recipe up a bit for a true blend of Wisconsin flavors.
+As a kringle baker, you can make them as simple as you like.

-The kringle can be filled with any number of goodies.
-Popular fillings often include:
+Although it can be filled with any number of goodies.
+Popular Wisconsin kringle fillings often include:

-The list of kringle fillings is limited only by your taste and imagination.
-You can even make a pumpkin-filled kringle for the fall season!
+The list of fillings is limited only by your taste and imagination.
+Almond kringle and raspberry kringle are some of the most popular throughout the United States.

 How to make it

-(Read the full kringle recipe with detailed directions at end of post.)
+(Read the full Racine Kringle recipe with detailed directions at the end of the post.)

-This is how we make this pecan-filled kringle with a salted-caramel glaze.
+This is how I make this pecan-filled kringle recipe with a salted-caramel glaze.

 The first part of making a Danish kringle is making the dough.
 In summary, you’ll do the following: